Midnight Science (2011-2012), Volume 2, Paper 4

 Author: Derek Cunningham

 In this study the Japanese language is used in an attempt to translate various words in the Hebrew Bible.
-This attempt was prompted by previous studies that revealed the constellations surrounding the asterism “The Summer Triangle” maps the stars to the shape of the continents of Earth, and that the angle of orientation required to create this star map overlay is encoded in the Great Pyramids of Giza (2).
+This attempt was prompted by previous studies that revealed the constellations surrounding the asterism “The Summer Triangle” maps the stars to the shape of the continents of Earth, and that the angle of orientation required to create this star map overlay is encoded in the Great Pyramids of Giza (1).
 Additional studies since then have identified a possible link to the area of Irkutsk in Russia, where the modified “North Pole” region would ancient have been drawn.
-At this location is a large geoglyph field was discovered (see 400,000 Years of Stone Age Science).
-As linguistic studies suggest that the Japanese language (which is Tungustic) is related to languages spoken in Turkey (5.6), it was decided here to undertake a study to determine if there is any possibility of an ancient 11,000 year old link between Japanese and Hebrew.
+At this location a large geoglyph field was discovered (see The Long Journey).
+As linguistic studies suggest that the Japanese language (which is Tungustic) is related to languages spoken in Turkey (6,7), it was decided here to undertake a study to determine if there is any possibility of an ancient 11,000 year old link between Japanese and Hebrew.
 The data presented here appears to supports previous linguistic work that suggest many world languages have an upper paleolithic-era origin; and suggests that anciently the area of Irkutsk was probably an important religious center, with links to both the Mediterranean and East Asia.